airshipit/treasuremap/doc/source/airsloop.rst

    with VLANs for OAM, Calico, Storage, and OpenStack Overlay).
  * Generic hostnames used (airsloop-control-1, airsloop-compute-1) that
    simplifies generation of k8s certificates.
- * Usage of standard Ubuntu 16.04 GA kernel (as oppose to HWE).

 Airsloop site manifests are available at